csonuryilmaz/heybot/heybot/README.md

 $ heybot -do something.hb
 ```

 This is the main syntax and now you've learned most of it.
-You write details into a file with extension *hb*.
+You write details into a file with extension **.hb**.
 Then you say to **heybot**:

 > Hey bot!
 Do my job which is defined in the file I gave.